Founder of the Society of Jesus

 It pursues excellence in its work of formation and witnesses to the excellence.
-It insists on individual care and concern for each other for each other.
+It insists on individual care and concern for each other.
 It emphasizes activity on the part of the student and encourages life-long openness to growth.
 It is value-oriented.
 It encourages realistic knowledge, of the world in which we live.
 It is a preparation for active life commitment.
 It serves the faith that does justice, seeks to form men and women for others and manifests a particular concern for the poor.

 It provides adequate Personal care and concern for others.
-It celebrates faith in personal and community prayer, worship and service. it stresses lay – Jesuits collaboration and relis on a spirit of community among administrators, teacher, parents, alumni and benefactors in an atmosphere that promotes community.
+It celebrates faith in personal and community prayer, worship and service. it stresses lay – Jesuits collaboration and relies on a spirit of community among administrators, teacher, parents, alumni and benefactors in an atmosphere that promotes community.

 It adapts means and methods in order to achieve its aims most effectively with a common vision and a common goal.
 It assists providing the professional training and on – going formation that is needed especially for administrators and teachers.

 It is an apostolic instrument in the services of the church as it serves human society.
 It prepares students for active participation at the Church and the local community, for the liberation and service of others, taking Jesus as a model.

 In the context of existing inequalities, injustices and dehumanizing poverty in contemporary society, the Jesuits are committed to challenge and change these oppressive structures through this college, towards the integral liberation of man in collaboration with Christians of different denominations, people of other religions and secular movements working with a similar vision.